 What are the risks of anesthesia?

-Anesthesia can bring many risks to children, including brain cell damage, and an adverse affect on the developing brain.
+Anesthesia can bring many risks to children, including brain cell damage, and an adverse effect on the developing brain.
 A small number of children unfortunately die due to problems relating to anesthesia.

 There was an anesthesia error in my child's surgery.
 Do I have a medical malpractice case?